neuroneural/mongoslabs/README.md

 # installation

-Eventually, the package will be placed on `pypy`, but for now, first clone the repo:
+Eventually, the package will be placed on `pypi`, but for now, first clone the repo:
 ```
 git clone git@github.com:neuroneural/mongoslabs.git